zhang314159265/scc/doc/llvm.md

 These flags are found by running the stock clang/clang++

+# Note
+Use llvm version llvmorg-20.1.4 since it's the latest tag on May10 2025.

 # Reference
 - [Getting Started with the LLVM System](https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm).
 This one is out of date.
 Refer to 'Getting Started: Building and Running Clang' instead
 - [Getting Started: Building and Running Clang](https://clang.llvm.org/get_started.html)